Specific Regulations

 3.4

 Failure to enrol within a prescribed enrolment period will result in candidature lapsing and withdrawal of the candidate from the University.
-Requests for the reinstatement of the candidature and permission to enrol late shall be considered administratively on behalf of the Regulations, Quality and Standards Committee.
+Requests for the reinstatement of the candidature and permission to enrol late shall be considered administratively on behalf of the Regulations, Quality and Standards Board.

 3.5